 The CD&H Department also engages in a number of other efforts to assist homeowners and renters with their housing needs.
 For example, Sussex County held its third annual Homebuyer's Fair in the fall of 2016 to provide individuals and families interested in homeownership with their credit information, an approximation of what house price range they might qualify for, and a preliminary work plan to become mortgage ready.
 Participants received a free copy of their credit report and a mini-counseling session with a HUD-approved housing counselor.
 Participants also had access to vendors and exhibitors with different programs, opportunities, and resources available for potential homebuyers.
-The CD&H Department hopes to partner with local agencies to offer this event annually.

-Additionally, the County invests in resources such as DelawareHousingSearch.org that assist individuals with locating homes to rent, homes to buy, accessible housing and veteran housing.
+Additionally, the CD&H Department connects people with resources such as DelawareHousingSearch.org so they can find homes to rent, homes to buy, accessible rentals, and veterans housing.
 The County is also interested in finding ways to identify rental units throughout the County to further assist in matching tenants looking for housing with landlords.

 There are also a number of new tools and initiatives the County can consider to assist homebuyers or renters.
 Fees associated with building permits, sewer hook-ups, and other initial housing costs are often a challenge for homebuyers with limited income.
-The County may consider if a sliding scale fee structure for homebuyers below a certain income threshold is feasible.
+The County is interested in determining if a sliding scale fee structure for homebuyers below a certain income threshold is feasible.